Judy Greer: Early life

-Greer was born Judith Therese Evans on July 20, 1975, in Detroit, Michigan.
+Greer was born in Detroit on July 20, 1975.
 Her mother, Mollie Ann (née Greer), is a hospital administrator, and her father, Rich Evans, is a mechanical engineer.
-Her mother was once a nun, who had left the convent after eight years, being "kicked out" for wild behavior, including owning a red bathing suit.
+Her mother was once a nun, who was "kicked out" of the convent after eight years for wild behavior, including owning a red bathing suit.

 Greer was raised Roman Catholic and grew up in Redford Township and Livonia.
 She attended Churchill High School, where she was a part of the Creative and Performing Arts Program and graduated from The Theatre School at DePaul University in 1997 with a Bachelor of Fine Arts degree.
 She later adopted her mother's maiden name for her stage name, as several other actresses are named Judy or Judi Evans.

 Career

 1997–2003

-Greer made her film debut in the horror film Stricken (1998), playing a college student involved in a fatal prank.
+Greer made her film debut in the horror film Stricken (1998), as a college student involved in a fatal prank.
 This was followed by a small role in the Chicago-filmed drama Kissing a Fool (1998).
 She was cast in her first major role as Fern Mayo, a nerdy teenager who uncovers her classmates' murder of their friend, in Darren Stein's black comedy Jawbreaker (1999).
-The film went on to earn a cult following.
 Greer followed this with small parts in the romantic comedy films, What Women Want (2000) and The Wedding Planner (2001).
 She was cast in a 2002 pilot for NBC alongside Stephen Colbert, Untitled Ken Finkleman Project (Imagine Entertainment), based on the Canadian show The Newsroom from Ken Finkleman.
 Colbert portrayed Finkleman and Greer played his sister.

 Greer had a recurring role on the Fox comedy series Arrested Development (2003–2005, 2013, 2018), playing Kitty Sanchez in ten episodes total and appearing in each of the series' three original seasons.
-In a 2009 interview, Greer said that she is most recognized for this role.
+In a 2009 interview, she said that she is most recognized for this role.
 She also had a supporting role in Adaptation (2002).